AnshumanSrivastava108/Real-Time-Drowsiness-Detection-System/README.md

 <img width="600" height="350" src="Images/5.png ">
 </p>

-RESULT: As shown in  screen  snapshot  in  above, When  the  automobile  driver  is  wearing spectacles, the face, eyes, eye blinks, and drowsiness was successfully detected.
+Result: As shown in  screen  snapshot  in  above, When  the  automobile  driver  is  wearing spectacles, the face, eyes, eye blinks, and drowsiness was successfully detected.

 Test case 4: When the automobile driver’s head s tilted